thdang1009/batch-link-manager/README.md

 * The extension shall allow the user to input a list of URLs in Format A (each URL on a new line) into a designated area within the extension's popup.
 * The extension shall parse the input and extract individual URLs.
 * The extension shall provide a button to "Open All URLs".
-* The extension shall provide an option (e.g., a checkbox or a separate button) to open URLs in incognito mode.
+* The extension shall provide an option (checkbox) to open URLs in incognito mode.
 * The extension shall open each URL in a new tab when the "Open All URLs" button is clicked.
 * The extension shall handle invalid URLs gracefully (e.g., by logging them or skipping them with a notification to the user).
 * The extension should provide visual feedback to the user during the URL opening process (e.g., a loading indicator or counter).

 **5.2.
 Tab Saving:**

-* The extension shall provide a button to "Save Current Tabs".
+* The extension shall provide two options for saving current tabs:
+    * "Save to File" button to save URLs to a text file
+    * "Copy to Clipboard" button to copy URLs to clipboard
-* When the "Save Current Tabs" button is clicked, the extension shall:
+* When the "Save to File" button is clicked, the extension shall:
     * Retrieve the URLs of all currently open tabs in the current window.
     * Format the URLs into Format A (each URL on a new line).
     * Prompt the user to save the formatted list of URLs to a text file.
-    * The default filename for the text file should include a timestamp.
+    * The filename for the text file should be in the format: `tabs-YYYY-MM-DD.txt`
+* When the "Copy to Clipboard" button is clicked, the extension shall:
+    * Retrieve the URLs of all currently open tabs in the current window.
+    * Format the URLs into Format A (each URL on a new line).
+    * Copy the formatted list to the clipboard.
+    * Provide feedback to the user about the successful copy operation.

 **5.3.
 User Interface (UI):**

 * The extension's popup UI shall be clear, concise, and easy to use.
 * The UI shall include:
     * An area for inputting/displaying the list of URLs.
-    * Buttons for "Open All URLs" and "Save Current Tabs".
+    * Buttons for "Open All URLs", "Save to File", and "Copy to Clipboard".
-    * An option (checkbox/button) for incognito mode.
+    * An option (checkbox) for incognito mode.
     * Clear labels for all buttons and options.
     * Feedback messages to the user (e.g., success/error messages).